nih-cfde/c2m2/draft-C2M2_specification_with_Levels/draft-C2M2_specification_with_Levels_glossary.md

 ##### DCC
 Data Coordinating/Resource Center.

+##### File
+Digital objects that each of the DCCs host, such as genomic sequence, metagenomic, RNA-Seq, physiological, descriptive, and metabolic data.

 ##### Metadata
 A type of information entity usually defined as data about the data, understood as descriptors to understand the context of a dataset.
 For example, metadata about an FASTQ file may be file size or file creator.
 Metadata is often classified into descriptive metadata, structural metadata, administrative metadata, and provenance metadata, all of which provide context to the actual data/dataset.